aijose/CarND-Advanced-Lane-Lines/project_report.md

 treated as the independent variable for fitting the polynomial.
 To compute the radius of curvature of the lane, the middle line for the lane needs to be computed.
 This was obtained by averaging the fitted x-coordinates of the left and right lanes.
-The figure below shows the results obtained.
+The figure below shows the results obtained:

 <p align="center">
 <img src="report_images/windowed_image.png" width="45%">